RBI removes Indian Overseas Bank from PCA framework

 The Reserve Bank of India (RBI) on Wednesday removed Indian Overseas Bank from its prompt corrective action (PCA) framework, subject to certain conditions and continuous monitoring.
-This means the bank will no longer face strict lending restrictions that were put in place by the RBI.
+This means the bank will no longer face strict lending restrictions that were put in place by the the RBI.

-RBI said its Board for Financial Supervision reviewed the performance of Indian Overseas Bank, and as per the published results of the bank for the year ended March 31, 2021, it is not in the breach of the PCA parameters.
+The RBI said its Board for Financial Supervision reviewed the performance of Indian Overseas Bank, and as per the published results of the bank for the year ended March 31, 2021, it is not in the breach of the PCA parameters.

 "The bank has provided a written commitment that it would comply with the norms of minimum regulatory capital, net NPA and leverage ratio on an ongoing basis and has apprised the RBI of the structural and systemic improvements that it has put in place which would help the bank in continuing to meet these commitments," the central bank said in a release.